ameistad/haloy/README.md

 Haloy can build Docker images locally as part of the deployment process, eliminating the need for a CI/CD pipeline or separate build infrastructure.
 The builder feature supports two distribution methods:

-1. **Upload to Server**: Build locally and upload the image directly to your Haloy server
+1. **Push to Registry** (default): Build locally and push to a Docker registry, then deploy from the registry
-2. **Push to Registry**: Build locally and push to a Docker registry, then deploy from the registry
+2. **Push to Server**: Build locally and upload the image directly to your Haloy server

 **Builder Configuration:**